Skip links and keyboard navigation

 At its core, advanced clinical practice for allied health professionals in the Queensland public health system context involves high levels of clinical skill, knowledge and practice, clinical leadership skills, applied clinical research and evidence-based practice capacities, and competence in facilitating the education and learning of others.

-Advanced clinical practice is relevant to generalist and focussed clinical contexts, as well as profession-specific situations and situations relating to specific client groups or geographical settings.
+Advanced clinical practice is relevant to generalist and focused clinical contexts, as well as profession-specific situations and situations relating to specific client groups or geographical settings.

 Guideline for allied health professionals requesting pathology